icon-project/icon-sdk-python/README.md

 Fields :

-- version : Protocol version ("0x3" for V3)
+- version : Protocol version (3 for V3)
 - from : An EOA address that created the transaction
 - to : An EOA address to receive coins, or SCORE address to execute the transaction
 - value : Amount of ICX coins in loop to transfer.
 When omitted, assumes 0.
 (1 icx = 10 ^ 18 loop)
 - stepLimit :  Maximum step allowance that can be used by the transaction
 - timestamp : Transaction creation time.
 Timestamp is in microseconds.
-- nid : Network ID ("0x1" for Main net, "0x2" for Test net, etc)
+- nid : Network ID (1 for Main net, etc)
 - nonce : An arbitrary number used to prevent transaction hash collision
 - txHash : Transaction hash
 - txIndex : Transaction index in a block.
 Null when it is pending.